-- Create documentation, reports, and/or dashboards to capture outcomes from talent engagements.
+- Create documentation, reports, and/or dashboards to capture outcomes from gen AI engagements.

-- Reflect on results and opportunities for sharing findings with the broader civic tech ecosystem.
+- Share findings on results and opportunities with the broader public interest tech ecosystem.

 - Collaborate with the Digital Delivery Team and Volunteers Team to ensure ongoing alignment with program goals.

-- Strong work ethic, keen analytical and problem-solving skills, and the ability to manage complex projects and multi-task with excellent organization skills, a default to action, and a strict attention to detail.
+- Strong project management skills, including: a bias towards action, keen analytical and problem-solving skills, and the ability to manage complex projects and multi-task.

-- Sensitivity towards equity concerns and a desire to work toward creating an organizational culture and project offerings that reflect anti-oppression values.
+- Sensitivity towards equity concerns and a desire to work toward creating an organizational culture and project offerings that reflect inclusive values.